scenee/FloatingPanel/Sources/FloatingPanel.docc/FloatingPanel.md

 # ``FloatingPanel``

-The new interface displays the related contents and utilities in parallel as a user wants.
+Create a user interface to display the related content and utilities alongside the main content.

 ## Overview

-FloatingPanel is a simple and easy-to-use UI component for a new interface introduced in Apple Maps, Shortcuts and Stocks app.
+FloatingPanel is a simple and easy-to-use UI component designed for a user interface featured in the Apple Maps, Shortcuts and Stocks app.
-The new interface displays the related contents and utilities in parallel as a user wants.
+The user interface displays related content and utilities alongside the main content.

 ## Topics